-As a part of our mandatory travel once in two months, we were looking for a weekend getaway.
+As a part of our mandatory travel once in two months, we were looking this time for a longer holiday getaway.
 However, due to last minute planning we were unable to find any decent accommodation in locations we had shortlisted.
-That’s when Grand Chennai by GRT Hotels offered us a two night stay which was too good to resist.
+That’s when Grand by GRT Hotels offered us a two night stay which was too good to resist.
 Having lived in Chennai for close to 5 years, we had explored the entire nook & corner of Chennai and wanted to use these two nights just for relaxing at the hotel.
+It wasn’t until after we had booked everything, a family member asked me why I hadn’t looked at London.
+We had been talking about it before but it didn’t cross our minds in our panic of last-minute planning!
+He said that there were the flemings mayfair hotels we could have stayed at… Lesson learned there, plan ahead and you could be in boutique luxury!

 A little background: